Ircama/ELM327-emulator/README.md

 At the `CMD> ` prompt, the emulator accepts the following commands:

 - `help` = List available commands (or detailed help with "help cmd").
+- `loglevel` = If an argument is given, set the logging level, otherwise show the current one.
+Valid numbers: CRITICAL=50, ERROR=40, WARNING=30, INFO=20, DEBUG=10.
 - `quit` (or end-of-file/Control-D, or break/Control-C) = quit the program
 - `counters` = print the number of each executed PIDs (upper case names), the values associated to some 'AT' PIDs (*cmd_...*), the unknown requests, the emulator response delay, the total number of executed commands (*commands*) and the current scenario (*scenario*).
 The related dictionary is `emulator.counters`.
 - `pause` = pause the execution.
 (Related attribute is `emulator.threadState = emulator.THREAD.PAUSED`.)